Monica86/Getting-and-Cleaning-Data-Course-Project/README.md

 ###1.c.III - Rename columns
 names(subject)<-"Subject"

 ###1.d - Join them all - Now that we have all the data separated in the 3 groups (Features, Subject and Activity), we merge the data.
 As the observations are the same, we just need to bind the columns one to another.
+Additionally, we create a document in the working directory, that will be "updated" with the next questions: "run_analysis1-4.csv".
+The reason I created only one document instead of 4 different ones for each bullet is that I understood that the instructions request only 2 documents: the whole tidy document, and the "summary".

 all_data<-cbind(subject,activities,features)
+write.csv(all_data,".\\run_analysis1-4.csv",row.names=FALSE)

 ###2 - Select only mean and std of the measures -> Interpretation: Select only those features that contain mean() and std().
 Using a simple grpl we select the columns which name contains either "mean" or "std".
-And finally we re-create the data set using only those columns from features.
+And finally we re-create the data set using only those columns from features, and we "update" the document already stored.

 meanstd<-grep(".*mean.*|.*std.*",features_names$V2)
 msdata<-features[,meanstd]
 all_data_mstd<-cbind(subject, activities, msdata)
+write.csv(all_data_mstd,".\\run_analysis1-4.csv",row.names=FALSE)

 ###3 - Uses descriptive activity names to name the activities in the data set .> activities names instead of only numbers, using activity_labels vs. test_y/train_y.
 We read the activity_labels.txt that contain the matching between numbers and the activity itself, we change the name of the first column, so that the name is exactly the same name as the one stated in the "Activity" column from the activities dataset, and we merge the two data sets.
 The "join" function does the rest: it matches the "Activity" column in both datasets and then add the column "Activity_name" where it corresponds.
 Note: I preferred to keep the "Activity" column instead of just replacing it with the "Activity_names" column, as a kind of check.
-Finally, we re-create the data again using this new dataset including the names of the activities
+Finally, we re-create the data again using this new dataset including the names of the activities and we "update" the document already stored.

 activities_names<- read.table(".\\UCI HAR Dataset\\activity_labels.txt",sep="")
 activities_names<-rename(activities_names,replace=c("V1"="Activity"))